Minutes

 CITY OF NEZPERCE, IDAHO

-THE MEETING WAS CALLED TO ORDER BY MAYOR BATEMAN AT 6:28A.M.
+THE MEETING WAS CALLED TO ORDER BY Mayor Tyler Nelson at 7:01AM

 PUBLIC COMMENT

-MINUTES of the previous meeting of 6/12/2023 were approved as emailed upon a motion by Cm.
-Nelson was seconded by Cm.
-Ingram, motion carried.
+MINUTES of the previous meetings of 04/14/2025 were approved by a motion by Cm.
+Heartburg, motion was seconded by Cm.
+Jensen, motion carried.

 TREASURER’S REPORT AND MONTHLY BILLS:

-All bills and payroll disbursements were examined and approved for payment upon a motion by Cm.
-Nelson and seconded by Cm.
-Ingram in the total $88,526.34 check numbers 17033 through 17088.
-Receipts since the last meeting were shown as $54,568.18.
-Checks and stub approvals were signed appropriately by all parties as well as all signed the Claim Approval Report for July.
+All bills and payroll disbursements were examined and approved for payment upon motion by Cm.
+Jensen and seconded by Cm.
+Heartburg in total of $63,154.79 which included a grant disbursement of $26,009.11 check numbers 18089 through 18130.
+Receipts from the last meeting were shown as $64,463.41.
+Checks and stub approvals were signed appropriately by all parties as well as all signed the Claim Approval Report for May.

 BUSINESS TO BE CONDUCTED